 Source: JP Morgan

-At the end of the day, your goal should be to figure out how much you believe you will need to retire and to save accordingly.
-This may require a rate greater than 20%, or possibly closer to 15% or 10% if you live a more modest lifestyle.
+Your goal should be to figure out how much you believe you need to retire and save accordingly.
+This may require a rate greater than 20%, or closer to 15% or 10% if you live a modest lifestyle.

 And there you have it, the five basic steps to help build a solid financial foundation.
 Heck, if you were able to follow just those five items, you would be looking pretty good financially!